Last Updated on by

 The Catalyst shoulder straps feature an adjustable chest belt that eases pressure off your shoulders.
 This sternum strap is on a slider and can be moved up and down to the place most comfortable on your body.
 If the strap is twisting in, then you are probably pulling it too tight.

 For a fine grip, you can adjust the shoulder straps using the top load lifter adjustments or the lower straps.
 If the hip belt comes up, you may be pulling the straps too tight.
 Here is an illustration from ULA backpack team on how to properly dial your ULA Catalyst into form.

-Instead of stashing your water bottles on the side pockets, try making use of the shoulder straps adjustable dual shock cords design for carrying water bottles.
+Instead of stashing your water bottle on the side pockets, try making use of the shoulder straps adjustable dual shock cords designed for carrying a water bottle.
 They counterbalance the weight load on your back and are an easy-to-reach option for your hydration needs.

 The Catalyst shoulder straps are available in two options: the J-straps and S-straps.
 Each design caters to certain body shape.